Hongweihuo-Lab/CGraphIndex/README.md

 ```
  - **data_dir**  is the directory where CGraphIndex's data files are located.
  - **query**  is the name of the query to be made, data type string, and its value must be one of the following table:
+ - input  is the name of the input file, and each line of the input file represents an input, and each parameter in the input is separated by a space.
+ - output is the name of the resulting output file to which the test results will be written.
+ - max_num  is an optional parameter that indicates the maximum number of tests, and the final number of tests will not exceed the value of this parameter.
+If this parameter is not provided, every piece of data in the input file will be tested.

 | query | descriptions |
 | ---  | --- |